April 9 - 12, 2014

 Justice adheres to the guidelines issued by the National Association of Law Placement (NALP) regarding the time period that offers must remain open.
 Generally, offers will remain open for at least 28 days or until December 30, whichever comes first.
 Candidates should reaffirm these offers within 14 days from the date of the offer.
 Employers may retract any offer that is not reaffirmed within the 14 day period.
 Offers made after December 15 for the following summer should remain open for at least two weeks.

 If hiring components offer a position for the following summer to candidates previously employed by them (e.g., current intern), then those offers remain open until at least October 1, provided that such offers are made prior to or on September 2.
 Candidates should reaffirm these offers within thirty days from the date of the offer.
 The Department may retract any offer that is not reaffirmed within the 30 day period.
 After September 2, employers offering positions for the following summer to candidates previously employed by them should leave those offers open for at least 28 days following the date of the offer letter.

-Summer internships are usually appointments of approximately 90 days, however, some components may permit shorter or longer periods.
+Summer internships are usually appointments of approximately 90 days, however, some components may permit shorter periods.

 Most but not all of the components allow summer interns to split their summer between Justice and other employers or between two Justice components.
-If you are interested in splitting a summer, you should ask your component contact about its policy for splitting summers and about the required minimum numbers of weeks (generally 6 to 8 weeks) when you receive your offer.
+If you are interested in splitting a summer, you should ask your component contact about its policy for splitting summers and about the required minimum numbers of weeks when you receive your offer.

 It is the policy of the Department to achieve a drug-free workplace, and persons selected for employment will be required to pass a drug test to screen for current illegal drug use prior to entry on duty/start date.